Underwater Welder: Salary, Job Duties and Requirements

 - Recently Updated

-A welder is a technician who is trained to join together metal or plastic materials.
-Individuals who are interested in...
+A welder is a technician who is trained to join together metal parts and repair metal products.
+Individuals who are interested...

 - Top Schools for Welding Technology